 decorator uses reference images to compare with the generated output during the

 tests.
-The references images are located in the folder defined by the argument
+The reference images are located in the folder defined by the argument

 baseline_dir of the

-To run plotting tests, you simply need to add the option
+To run plot tests, you simply need to add the option

---mpl, the code of the tests will be executed but the
+--mpl, the test functions will be executed, but the

-images will not be compared to the references images.
+images will not be compared to the reference images.

 If you need to add or change some plots, follow the workflow below:

-Write the tests using appropriate decorator such as
+Write the tests using appropriate decorators such as

-If you need to generate new reference image in the folder
+If you need to generate a new reference image in the folder

 plot_test_dir, for example, run: